 We have a personal problem with purchasing a retired breeder from a breeder.
 Once a male or a female has had a viable litter they will not leave our care.
-A failed breeder is a different story.
-A failed breeder is a hedgehog that has failed many times to breed or passed their last breed by date.
-I sell those to pet only homes and they normally only occur when I purchase from a breeder that uses revolution to treat mites.
 My question to breeders who sell retired breeders: How will you know the lifespan of your hedgehogs if you sell them to new owners who may or may not care for them properly no matter how much you try to coach them in the right care (some people are very good at faking sincerity).

 Most pet stores buy hedgehogs from wherever they can get them the cheapest and sell them for the same price as a legitimate breeder.
 There are very few pet stores that have pedigreed animals.
 Pedigree pet stores are a good place for a new owner to look for an unusual pet.
 Unfortunately without pet stores most people would not know what a hedgehog or other unique animal looks like.
 Pet stores usually have a limited knowledge of a specific pet.
 When pet store employees finally get an adequate knowledge of specific pets they usually quit or are fired for not selling enough of that stores pet supplies.